bjango/Greyprint/Readme.md

 -----

-Here is an example using the Greyprint template and styles to draw a shuffle icon in Illustrator.
+Here is an example using a Greyprint template and styles to draw a shuffle icon in Illustrator.

 ![](Help/images/arrow-speed-run.gif)